Rhod3/TWEB2017-Github-Analytics/README.md

 # TWEB2017-Github-Analytics
-This repository contains the client side of the TWEB2017 Github Analytics project, which in our case focuses the commit messages of a user.
+This repository contains the client side of the TWEB2017 Github Analytics project, which in our case focuses on the commit messages of a user.

 You can access the main client page on the dedicated [Github.io page](https://rhod3.github.io/TWEB2017-Github-Analytics/).